fr3dpoulin/emacs.d/README.md

 * disabled Elm
 * disabled Erlang

+It also uses the "Hack" fontset that must be installed on the system - follow the instructions here: https://sourcefoundry.org/hack/

 # A reasonable Emacs config

 This is my emacs configuration tree, continually used and tweaked